 Honest and real.
 No spit and polish.
-I found myself consistently inspired and amazed when reading these unfilterd and often incredible stories told by real Canadians.
-And what better way to discover who we really are than through the power of of storytelling.
+I found myself consistently inspired and amazed when reading these unfiltered and often incredible stories told by real Canadians.
+And what better way to discover who we really are than through the power of storytelling.

 Grand Lawrence, CBC Radio